Barro/java-afl/README.md

   probably maybe some tens of percents.
 * Persistent mode around 14000 executions/second.
 Highly depends on
   how much and how long JVM is able to optimize before being killed.
+See [caveats](#caveats) section about this.
 Around 31000 iterations/second for an empty while loop, that is close to the maximum that native C code can handle with `afl-fuzz` in persistent mode.

 ## TODO